gear-tech/gear/galloc/docs/optimisation.md

 We've measured the current [(commit 9135baa)](https://github.com/gear-tech/dlmalloc-rust/tree/9135baa728ef9a9a04a887998e019733c4b093af) performance of dlmalloc to have a baseline for comparison.
 ### How we measured

-All optimisation attempts were tested 3 times on the different test cases, and the average of the results was used to compare the performance.
+All optimization attempts were tested 3 times on the different test cases, and the average of the results was used to compare the performance.
 Our main metric is gas consumption: the less gas is consumed, the better.
-All optimisations were measured in release mode binaries with most optimisations enabled and compared to current perfomance.
+All optimizations were measured in release mode binaries with most optimizations enabled and compared to current performance.

-The gas measurements were made via `debug` and `gas_available` syscalls, which was temporarily made free.
-Each allocation top-level operation (i.e. malloc, calloc, ...) was measured separately, the gas was measured before and after function call and calculated as substraction result of gas before and gas after.
+The gas measurements were made via `debug` and `gas_available` syscalls, which were temporarily made free.
+Each allocation top-level operation (i.e., malloc, calloc, ...) was measured separately; the gas was measured before and after the function call and calculated as the subtraction result of gas before and gas after.

-Then the gas consumption was calculated as a percentage of total gas spent on the test case.
+Then the gas consumption was calculated as a percentage of the total gas spent on the test case.

-We've intentionally did not put any info about testing machine, because we measure only gas consumption, which will be same for every machine, since we have fixed weights for every instruction and syscall.
+We've intentionally not put any info about the testing machine because we measure only gas consumption, which will be the same for every machine since we have fixed weights for every instruction and syscall.

 The test cases were:
-- `NFT init -> mint -> burn`: This test case is for measuring the performance of the NFT contract, which is the one of the common cases of smart contracts.
+- `NFT init -> mint -> burn`: This test case is for measuring the performance of the NFT contract, which is one of the common cases of smart contracts.
 The test case consists of the following steps:
   - `init`: Initialise the NFT contract.
   - `mint`: Mint 1 NFT.
   - `burn`: Burn 1 NFT.

-  This is quite simple case and it's not the most common case, but it's the most simple case we can think of.
+  This is quite a simple case, and it's not the most common case, but it's the simplest case we can think of.

   You can see the code of the test case [here](https://github.com/gear-dapps/non-fungible-token/blob/0.2.10/tests/node_tests.rs) (`burn-test`).
-- `FT stress-test` with <kbd>gtest</kbd>: This test case is for measuring the performance of the FT contract, which is also the one of the common cases of smart contracts.
+- `FT stress-test` with <kbd>gtest</kbd>: This test case is for measuring the performance of the FT contract, which is also one of the common cases of smart contracts.
 The test case consists of the following steps:
   - `init`: Initialise the FT contract.
   - `mint`: Mint 1 000 000 FT to the first user.
-  - `transfer`: Transfer 6 000 FT to the first 20 accounts from first user.
+  - `transfer`: Transfer 6 000 FT to the first 20 accounts from the first user.
-  - `balance`: Check the balance of first account to prove it sent 6 000 FT to the first 20 accounts.
+  - `balance`: Check the balance of the first account to prove it sent 6 000 FT to the first 20 accounts.
-  - `balance`: Check the balance of first 20 accounts.
+  - `balance`: Check the balance of the first 20 accounts.
   - `transfer`: Transfer 1 000 FT from the first 20 accounts to users 21-100.
-  - `balance`: Check the balance of first 20 accounts to prove it sent 1 000 FT to users 21-100.
+  - `balance`: Check the balance of the first 20 accounts to prove it sent 1 000 FT to users 21-100.
   - `balance`: Check the balance of users 21-100 to prove they've received 1 000 FT from the first 20 accounts.
   - `mint`: Mint 1 000 000 FT to the second user.
   - `mint`: Mint 5 000 FT to users 87..120.